torkelrogstad/torkelrogstad/README.md

   [projects](https://github.com/jamaljsr/polar/pull/295).

 - **Fireblocks** 🔥
-  worked on a hot wallet infrastructure revamp for a crypto exchange, migrating them from a self-rolled hot wallet setup to a platform based on the Fireblocks MPC custody platform.
+  Worked on a hot wallet infrastructure revamp for a crypto exchange, migrating them from a self-rolled hot wallet setup to a platform based on the Fireblocks MPC custody platform.
 Allowed them to move faster without having to spend time provisioning and managing blockchain infrastructure, while enhancing the